NativeScript/docs-v7/docs/start/cli-basics.md

 > **NOTE**: To complete this section you must finish the NativeScript [CLI full setup]({% slug quick-start %}).

-Now that you have an app scaffolded on your local computer and you have `cd`‘ed to the root of the app, you are ready to run your application on your device.
+Now that you have an app scaffolded on your local computer, you’re ready to run your application on your device.

 <h4 class="exercise-start">
     <b>Exercise</b>: Use the <code>tns preview</code> command
 </h4>

-In NativeScript you use the CLI’s `tns preview` command to link the app you’re developing locally, to the NativeScript Playground app for your iOS or Android device.
+In NativeScript you use the CLI’s `tns preview` command to link the app you’re developing locally to the NativeScript Playground app for your iOS or Android device.
 Let’s looks at how it works.

 Execute the following command in your terminal or command prompt.